rust-nostr/book/src/sdk/install.md

 | macOS         | ✅      | ✅       | ❌     | ❌    | ❌       |
 | Windows       | ✅      | ✅*      | ❌     | ✅*   | ❌       |

+Are you interested in other platforms?
+Open an issue [here](https://github.com/rust-nostr/nostr-sdk-ffi).

 <small>* Supported from 0.42.0 or above.</small>

 ### Known issues